Buick LaCrosse

-The Buick LaCrosse is a four-door, front-wheel-drive sedan manufactured by Buick since model year 2005, and marketed variously across four generations for the North American and Chinese markets.
+The Buick LaCrosse is a four-door, front-wheel-drive sedan manufactured by Buick since the 2005 model year, and marketed variously across four generations for the North American and Chinese markets.

-The first-generation LaCrosse replaced the Century and Regal in North America beginning for model year 2005 as a five- or six-passenger, four-door, front-wheel-drive, V6-powered sedan using GM's mid-size W platform—and marketed in Canada as the Buick Allure.
+The first-generation LaCrosse replaced the Century and Regal in North America beginning for the 2005 model year as a five- or six-passenger, four-door, front-wheel-drive, V6-powered sedan using GM's mid-size W platform—and marketed in Canada as the Buick Allure.
 Notably, the first generation was also offered with a V8 engine, as a high-performance sub-model marketed as the LaCrosse Super (2008–2009).
-LaCrosse production and marketing began for China with model year 2006.
+LaCrosse production and marketing began for China with the 2006 model year.

 The second-generation LaCrosse was introduced for 2010 as a larger premium sedan for North American and Chinese markets using a long-wheelbase (LWB) variant of the Epsilon II platform shared with the Cadillac XTS—and available solely as a five-passenger sedan with a range of four- and six-cylinder engines.

-The third generation was introduced for North America and China for model year 2017 using the GM Epsilon platform shared with the Chevrolet Impala, notably offering a mild hybrid powertrain combining 20 kW electric and 2.5-liter Ecotec gasoline engine.
-North American production ended with the third generation, with model year 2019; however, it continued to be offered in China, with a 2019 facelift.
+The third generation was introduced for North America and China for the 2017 model year using the GM Epsilon platform shared with the Chevrolet Impala, notably offering a mild hybrid powertrain combining 20 kW electric and 2.5-liter Ecotec gasoline engine.
+North American production ended with the third generation, with the 2019 model year; however, it continued to be offered in China, with a 2019 facelift.

 The fourth-generation LaCrosse, launched in 2023, is currently manufactured and marketed solely in China.
 It is powered by a turbocharged 1.5-liter or 2.0-liter four-cylinder engine.

 Background and name

-In 2000, Buick showcased a LaCrosse concept featuring styling features that referred to Buicks of the late 1940s including a descending swage line (featured on Buicks starting in 1940 and sporadically until the 1970s) and front fender port holes.
+In the year 2000, Buick showcased a LaCrosse concept featuring styling features that referred to Buicks of the late 1940s including a descending swage line (featured on Buicks starting in 1940 and sporadically until the 1970s) and front fender port holes.
 Unique features included a removable rear roof and trunk panel (converting the trunk into a truck bed) and voice recognition instead of traditional switches for basic interior functions.
 The Buick LaCrosse concept was based on the GM G body shared with the Buick Park Avenue.

 As the Buick nameplate, the term lacrosse refers to the sport.
 Out of caution, GM chose to market the model in Canada as the Allure because the words "faire la crosse (make the cross)" are a slang Québecoise phrase meaning "to masturbate"—even though the words la crosse themselves translate as "the cross" in French and are not generally problematic.